coveo/source.coveo.com/_posts/2023-04-11-temporary-privileges.md

 - Teams
 - Access levels in a team
 - The targeted environment
-- Requirements for that that access level in that team in that environment
+- Requirements for that access level in that team in that environment
 - Available temporary privileges for members of that team / access level when requirements are met

 Here is a small example of what it can look like: